libreswitch/ops/docs/AAA_user_guide.md

  2. Change the default value of the port used for communication with the RADIUS server.
  3. Change the default value of the connection retries.
  4. Change the connection timeout default value.
+ 5. Change the RADIUS authentication type to CHAP or PAP (default is PAP).

 ###Verifying scenario 1 configuration
  1. Verify the configuration using `show` command